Dry Eye Care

-Dry eye may sound like a relatively trivial issue — but if you currently suffer from this syndrome, you know just how troubling it can be.
+Dry eye, sometimes referred to as ocular surface disease, may sound like a relatively trivial issue — but if you currently suffer from this syndrome, you know just how troubling it can be.
 Chronically dry eyes are not just uncomfortable; they can also interfere with your vision and eventually even cause serious eye damage.
-Tracking down the specific causes of your dry eyes, and finding the right solutions for lasting relief, require professional aid from a trusted optometrist.
+Tracking down the specific causes of your dry eye and finding the right solutions for lasting relief, requires professional aid from a trusted doctor.
 Your eye doctor at Family Eye Care has the necessary expertise to treat this annoying and potentially harmful condition.

 The tear film that coats the surface of the eye contains three essential layers: a mucous layer, a water layer, and an oil layer.
 If your tears don’t contain the right balance of these substances, or if you just aren’t making enough tears, you may experience the telltale discomforts of dry eye.
 Dry eye symptoms include redness, itchiness, feelings of fatigue, blurred vision, watery eyes and/or a gritty “foreign body sensation” in the eye.
 But your dry eye worries aren’t limited to the symptoms.
 Left untreated, long-term dry eye can make the surface of the eye vulnerable to infections, foreign bodies, injuries and even corneal scarring.

-Dry eyes may caused or aggravated by numerous factors, including:
+Dry eyes may be caused or aggravated by numerous factors, including:

 - Age, which naturally causes a decline in overall tear production